-from 7 to 9 p.m. at Roslindale House, 120 Poplar Street in the Rozzie Reads series, with two featured readers,
+from 7 to 9 p.m. at Roslindale House, 120 Poplar Street in the Rozzie Reads series, HAS BEEN POSTPONED

 Autographed copies of Before the Alphabet are now available.

 Earlier news items about this book, followed by a reprint of a poem from the book.

 A reading by Paula Bonnell from Air & Voices took place as scheduled at the West End Branch of the Boston Public Library in the early evening of Thursday April 18, 2013, the day before the city was locked down with a shelter-in-place directive as a result of events later Thursday evening.
 A small appreciative unterrorized audience made the evening successful despite the uncertainties then prevailing, and everyone involved -- author, publisher, and audience -- appreciated the BPL's commitment to having the show go on.